 Too bad, as I had been looking forward to that and was wearing a swimsuit underneath my clothes.
-Hopefully on my next visit I will be able to go for a swim in Víti explosion crater.
+Hopefully, on my next visit, I will be able to go for a swim in the Víti explosion crater.

 Ina von Grumbkow, the fiancée of Walten von Knebel, came to Iceland with an expedition, but it was never discovered what happened to the 2 scientists.
 A truly sad story.

 We spent an hour by Askja and then headed back.
-We took a different route back, crossed Jökulsá á Fjöllum glacial river on a bridge by Upptyppingar and made a stop at Fjallakaffi - Mountain Café in Möðrudalur, which is the most remote settlement in Iceland.
+We took a different route back, crossed Jökulsá á Fjöllum glacial river on a bridge by Upptyppingar, and made a stop at Fjallakaffi - Mountain Café in Möðrudalur, which is the highest located settlement in Iceland.